yromero-tcs/nextjs-netlify-blog-template/content/part1/part1.md

 ---
 title: "Part1"
-attributes:
+attrs:
   - name: "Red"
     tooltip: "Red is a primary color"
   - name: "Blue"
     tooltip: "Blue is another primary color"
-  - name: "Green"
+  - name: "Purple"
-    tooltip: "Green is a mixture of blue and red"
+    tooltip: "Purple is a mixture of blue and red"
 ---

 This is Part 1 Content.